exact84/AWS-AI/README.md

-# AWS-AI
-for AWS AI Practitioner course
+# AWS AI Practitioner course
+Here will be a link to the video.
+Wait a bit.
+Still trying to get this to work.